Existential-Critic/COSC315-Assignments/A3/README.md

 To compile and run P1.java, open it in your IDE (VSCode preferably) and execute the file.

 ### P2 - C

+To compile and run P2.c,  open it in your IDE (VSCode preferably), have the docker container outlined in previous assignments open and execute the file.